hliu5259/horvathslab/README.md

 ### Output

-For each sample in the `sample_list` the script produces 2 .png files and 1 .rds file, for example:
+For each sample in the `sample_list.txt` the script produces 2 .png files and 1 .rds file, for example:
 * SRR1592398\_feature\_distribution\_vlnplot.png
 * SRR1592398\_feature\_distribution.png
 * SRR1592398\_beforefilter.rds